 Managing the Customer

 VivaColombia managers its customers through their online platform.
 Part of the business model has been built in a way that the online platform of the company is the one that faces the customer on most occasions.
-Their website is very similar to those of low-cost airlines (i.e. Spirit Air, Ryan Air) which have a very distinct feel from the major airlines (i.e. United Airlines, Delta Airlines, American Airlines).
+Their website is very similar to those of low-cost airlines (i.e., Spirit Air, Ryan Air) which have a very distinct feel from the major airlines (i.e., United Airlines, Delta Airlines, American Airlines).
 The website layout has been designed to be transparent about their pricing and charges that customers can expect.
 In this aspect, VivaColombia does a good job, but it seems that they completely forget about the customers that don’t read and the ones that are unable to understand the company’s value offering.
 This is evident when customer satisfaction surveys state that 20% of its customers will not fly again with VivaColombia.

 Positive customer experience is the driver of repeated business in the airline industry.
-This is the reason why airlines must always strive to increase customer satisfaction by managing their customer’s experience as much as they are able to control.
+This is the reason why airlines must always strive to increase customer satisfaction by managing their customer’s experience as much as they can control.
 The intangibility of the airline services makes quantifying the value more complicated when compared to manufacturing operations.
 Up next, we explore how service firms differ from manufacturing firms and how those differences affect the company’s strategy.

 Explaining differences between manufacturing management and service management / VivaColombia and its effect on its service strategy

 The intangibility of airline service makes quantifying its value more complicated since it’s based on the customer’s experience.
 Airlines rely on sources of information relating to their service to understand how their service is performing such as repurchasing decisions, customer satisfaction scores from company surveys, and also user review platforms (i.e., Yelp!, TripAdvisor).
 By gathering information about how their customer’s satisfaction can improve their operations to cater to the maximization of that perceived value.